Gjøvik Church: History

 In 1861, the town of Gjøvik was established, just to the southeast of the church.
 The town did not have its own church, so the town residents used the nearby rural parish which included Hunn Church.
-The people of the town desired their own church and the "new" Hunn Church from 1821 was rapidly falling in to disrepair.
+The people of the town desired their own church and the "new" Hunn Church from 1821 was rapidly falling into disrepair.
 Eventually, it was decided to tear down the old Hunn Church and to replace it with a new church in the town of Gjøvik, about 800 m to the southeast of the existing Hunn Church.
 The attorney M.E.
 Hoff and his wife donated money for the new church provided that all the salvageable materials from the old church would be used in the construction of the new church.
-The new neo-gothic style church was designed by Jacob Wilhelm Nordan.
+The new neo-Gothic style church was designed by Jacob Wilhelm Nordan.
 Construction took place from 1881 to 1882 and the new building was consecrated in 1882.
 This new church was not given the historical name Hunn Church, but rather, it was named after the new town, Gjøvik Church.
 The cemetery at the old church site continued to be used since the new church had no room for a graveyard.

 Years later, in 1968, a new Hunn Church was built on a new site about 2 km west of the town.
-It was named Hunn Church to bring back the historical church name, but it has no connection to the historical Hunn Church in the present day town of Gjøvik.
+It was named Hunn Church to bring back the historical church name, but it has no connection to the historical Hunn Church in the present-day town of Gjøvik.